Skål! Discover Danish beer in Denmark's local breweries

 We Danes love beer.
-Lucky for us, Denmark is known worldwide for its tasty and high-quality beer.
-What you might not know: Denmark’s breweries are not all as big as Carlsberg and Tuborg.
-There are also a vast number of smaller breweries behind this great beer-soaked nation.
+Luckily for us, Denmark is known worldwide for its tasty and high-quality beer.
+What you might not know is there's more to Danish beer than Carlsberg and Tuborg.
+Dive into our guide of smaller breweries behind this great beer-soaked nation.

 There are over 100 microbreweries in Denmark with their own production facilities.
 Add to that the twelve larger, classic breweries, with Carlsberg at the top, and you can see how Denmark has become one of the most important beer-producing countries in the world.